 The absolute simplicity of this four-ingredient countryside pear jam recipe is only a side benefit.
 The star of this jam is the sparkling clear flavor of fresh pears, accented with just the tiniest dusting of cinnamon and cloves.
 These pear preserves are a classical, French confiture; they require no pectin, only sugar, to thicken into a hearty confection.

-Add all the ingredients to a large saucepan and bring them to a simmer over medium heat.
+- Add all the ingredients to a large saucepan and bring them to a simmer over medium heat.
 Lower the heat slightly, and simmer the jam, uncovered, stirring occasionally, for 90 minutes to 2 hours.
+Make sure to stir the jam well and avoid scorching the sugar and fruit.
+The jam is finished when it is completely smooth, without any lumpy pieces of pears.

 |Nutritional Guidelines (per serving)|